Lasso and Ridge Regression in Python & R Tutorial

 Let’s us take a snapshot of the dataset:

-In the dataset of Lasso and ridge regression, we can see characteristics of the sold item (fat content, visibility, type, price) and some characteristics of the outlet (year of establishment, size, location, type) and the number of the items sold for that particular item.
+In the dataset of machine learning Lasso and ridge regression, we can see characteristics of the sold item (fat content, visibility, type, price) and some characteristics of the outlet (year of establishment, size, location, type) and the number of the items sold for that particular item.
 Let’s see if we can predict sales using these features.

 Simple Models for Prediction